Ribosomal RNA

 Ribosomal ribonucleic acid (rRNA) is a type of non-coding RNA which is the primary component of ribosomes, essential to all cells. rRNA is a ribozyme which carries out protein synthesis in ribosomes.
 Ribosomal RNA is transcribed from ribosomal DNA (rDNA) and then bound to ribosomal proteins to form small and large ribosome subunits. rRNA is the physical and mechanical factor of the ribosome that forces transfer RNA (tRNA) and messenger RNA (mRNA) to process and translate the latter into proteins.
 Ribosomal RNA is the predominant form of RNA found in most cells; it makes up about 80% of cellular RNA despite never being translated into proteins itself.
-Ribosomes are composed of approximately 60% rRNA and 40% ribosomal proteins by mass.
+Ribosomes are composed of approximately 60% rRNA and 40% ribosomal proteins, though this ratio differs between prokaryotes and eukaryotes.

 Structure

 Although the primary structure of rRNA sequences can vary across organisms, base-pairing within these sequences commonly forms stem-loop configurations.
 The length and position of these rRNA stem-loops allow them to create three-dimensional rRNA structures that are similar across species.
 Because of these configurations, rRNA can form tight and specific interactions with ribosomal proteins to form ribosomal subunits.
 These ribosomal proteins contain basic residues (as opposed to acidic residues) and aromatic residues (i.e. phenylalanine, tyrosine and tryptophan) allowing them to form chemical interactions with their associated RNA regions, such as stacking interactions.
 Ribosomal proteins can also cross-link to the sugar-phosphate backbone of rRNA with binding sites that consist of basic residues (i.e. lysine and arginine).
 All ribosomal proteins (including the specific sequences that bind to rRNA) have been identified.
 These interactions along with the association of the small and large ribosomal subunits result in a functioning ribosome capable of synthesizing proteins.

 Ribosomal RNA organizes into two types of major ribosomal subunit: the large subunit (LSU) and the small subunit (SSU).
 One of each type come together to form a functioning ribosome.
 The subunits are at times referred to by their size-sedimentation measurements (a number with an "S" suffix).
 In prokaryotes, the LSU and SSU are called the 50S and 30S subunits, respectively.
 In eukaryotes, they are a little larger; the LSU and SSU of eukaryotes are termed the 60S and 40S subunits, respectively.

 In the ribosomes of prokaryotes such as bacteria, the SSU contains a single small rRNA molecule (~1500 nucleotides) while the LSU contains one single small rRNA and a single large rRNA molecule (~3000 nucleotides).
 These are combined with ~50 ribosomal proteins to form ribosomal subunits.
 There are three types of rRNA found in prokaryotic ribosomes: 23S and 5S rRNA in the LSU and 16S rRNA in the SSU.